I love wireless microphones for video making!

 - Receiver

 The microphone is plugged into the transmitter.
+This uses a wire.
 The person speaking usually wears the transmitter by clipping it to their belt or shoving it into their pocket.
-Pay close attention when you are watching some TV shows and you can see a little black box about the size of a deck of cards on people’s back tucked into their belt.
+Pay close attention when you are watching some TV shows, and you can see a little black box about the size of a deck of cards on people’s back tucked into their belt.
 This is the wireless transmitter.
 They put it on their back to hide it as much as possible.

-You can buy wireless microphone in sets, like the one pictured above.
+You can buy wireless microphone in sets, or kits, like the one pictured above.
 This way, you can easily use multiple mics together.
 Each mic needs to have its own radio signal.

 Problems can arise when these radio signals conflict or get crossed.
-Sets eliminate that problem.
+Kits eliminate that problem.
 You can also eliminate the problem by setting your mics to different frequencies, but that takes both a wireless microphone system that allows you that kind of control and the know-how to do it.
-It’s usually not too complicated though.
+It’s usually not too complicated, though.

 A good wireless microphone will cost quite a bit more than a comparable wired mic.
-In my experience, anything cheaper than $300 is probably not very good.
-However, over the years as technology has improved, the prices have come down so I would not be surprised if you can get wireless microphone today for less than $300 that works fine.
-A crummy wireless is a total pain in the butt because the signal will cut out and have tons of interference and static.
+In my experience, anything cheaper than $200 is probably going to sounds crummy.
+However, over the years as technology has improved, the prices have come down, so you can get a wireless microphone today for less than $200 that works fine.
+A poor quality wireless is a total pain, because the signal will cut out and have tons of interference and static.

 If there is no advantage to using a wireless, go with a wired.
 The advantages of using a wireless usually boil down to being able to let the camera move more freely and be further away from the people speaking.
-That plus giving the people on camera more ability to move around without being tethered to a cable.
-So if you’re recording something while everyone is seated, using a wireless microphone is not going to help you much.
+That, plus giving the people on camera more ability to move around without being tethered to a cable.
+So if you’re recording something while everyone is seated and stationary inside a studio, using a wireless microphone is not going to help you much.

 You can buy wireless microphone systems that do not actually include a microphone, it is just the transmitter and receiver.
-These work with multiple microphones.
-You can get multiple microphone, handheld, lavaliers and a shotgun microphone all to work with the same transmitter and receiver system.
+Then you supply the mic.
+These work with multiple microphones, handheld, lavaliers, and a shotgun microphone all work with the same transmitter and receiver system.

 If you are shooting video where the camera needs to move about freely, having a wireless microphone is very helpful.